Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Experiments

 \subsection{Experimental Results}

-The results of automatic evaluation metrics are listed in Table~\ref{metrics}. \paragraph{Attack Performance} We observe that our method consistently outperforms two strong score-based attack methods considering the attack success rate.
-We attribute the success of our attack method to the general framework that can easily adapt gradient-based method to textual adversarial attacks and make the search of adversarial samples more effective.
+The results of automatic evaluation metrics are listed in Table~\ref{metrics}. \paragraph{Attack Performance.} T-PGD consistently outperforms the strong score-based attack methods considering the attack success rate.
+We attribute the success of our attack method to the more effective searching process following the guidance of the gradient information, which is verified in the ablation study (Section \ref{ablation_gradient}).

-\paragraph{Adversarial Sample Quality} Our method can produce adversarial samples with the least number of grammar errors and a low perplexity overall, indicating the high quality of our adversarial samples with better coherence of grammaticality and fluency.
-Besides, we also observe that our method can produce adversarial samples similar to original samples considering the USE metric.
-This proves that our method can launch successful adversarial attacks with fewer perturbations.
+\paragraph{Adversarial Sample Quality.} \looseness=-1 We observe that the quality of the adversarial samples generated by T-PGD increases with the text length.
+Our adversarial samples yield overall higher \textit{USE} scores than baseline models, indicating that our method can manipulate adversarial samples more precisely with explicit gradient information.
+And although the grammatical performance of T-PGD is not the best on SST-2, which mostly contains shorter text (See Table~\ref{dataset}), MNLI and AG's News T-PGD produce the fewest grammatical errors and the lowest perplexity, since the embedding space of longer text is broader and has a better optimal solution.
+Finally, we attribute the overall high quality of our adversarial samples to the introduction of reconstruction loss, which is demonstrated in Section \ref{sec:decode}.